lynnkwong/js-ts-git-hooks/README.md

-# Demo project for setting up linting for JavaScript/TypeScript code
+# Demo project for adding linting Git Hooks for JavaScript/TypeScript projects
-## Check [this Medium post](https://medium.com/p/1170bbdff32b) for the details.
+## Check [this Medium post](https://medium.com/p/b04de61834bd) for the details.